psd401/jocular-kangaroo/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the Jockular Kangaroo AWS infrastructure using AWS CDK.
+This guide explains how to deploy the Jocular Kangaroo AWS infrastructure using AWS CDK.

 ## Prerequisites
 - AWS CLI installed and configured with credentials for your AWS account